frommelmak/aws-scripts/README.md

                         Set the desired state for the instances provided -l ID_LIST [ID_LIST ...], --id_list ID_LIST [ID_LIST ...]
                         InstanceIds list
+  --role_arn ROLE_ARN   If the script run on an EC2 instance with an IAM role attached, then the Security Token Service will provide a set of temporary credentials allowing the actions of the assumed role.
+                        With this method, no user credentials are required, just the Role ARN to be assumed.
   -r REGION, --region REGION
                         Specify an alternate region to override the one defined in the .aws/credentials file
 ```